chesslablab/chess-data/docs/data-mining.md

 #### Example

-Sum all elements in the previous material evaluation array.
+Sum all elements in the previous array.

 ```sql
 SELECT